explodinggradients/ragas/docs/getstarted/testset_generation.md

 (get-started-testset-generation)=
 # Generate a Synthetic Test Set

-This tutorial is designed to help you create a synthetic evaluation dataset for assessing your RAG pipeline.
-To accomplish this, we will utilize OpenAI models.
-Please ensure you have your OpenAI API key ready and accessible within your environment.
+This tutorial is designed to assist you in creating a synthetic evaluation dataset for assessing your RAG pipeline.
+For this purpose, we will utilize OpenAI models.
+Ensure that you have your OpenAI API key readily accessible within your environment.

 ```{code-block} python
 import os